sourcegraph/sourcegraph-public-snapshot/doc/admin/monitoring_and_tracing.md

 ### Single-container server deployments

-For simplicity, Garafana does not require authentication, as the port binding of 3370 is limited to connections from localhost.
+For simplicity, Garafana does not require authentication, as the port binding of 3370 is restricted to connections from localhost only.

 Therefore, if accessing Grafana locally, the URL will be http://localhost:3370/-/debug/grafana.
 If Sourcegraph is deployed to a remote server, then access via an SSH tunnel using a tool such as [sshuttle](https://github.com/sshuttle/sshuttle) is required to establish a secure connection to Grafana.